chervontsev/tmdb-proxy/README.md

 ### Issue:

-When using "The Movie Database API", at some point you might get an error when all requests to thr TMDB API just hang or timeout with an message:
+When using "The Movie Database API", at some point you might get an error when all requests to the TMDB API just hang or timeout with an message:

 ```
 Error: Network Error